konsoletyper/teavm-site/_docs/flavour/components-advanced-topics.md

 ```

-# Passing multiple parameters to attribute component
+# Passing multiple parameters to an attribute component

-Component bound to attribute is only limited to take one parameter.
+A Component bound to an attribute is limited to only one parameter.
 However, it's sometimes necessary to pass multiple parameters.
 In this case you need an intermediate class that holds values of these parameters.
 This class must be marked with `@SettingsObject` and define a setter for each parameter.

-To use such component, you should use JSON-like syntax to pass parameter values.
+To use such a component, you should use JSON-like syntax to pass parameter values.

-See the example:
+See this example:

 ```java
 @BindAttributeComponent(name = "my-component")